-Scientists identify promising target for development of new alcohol abuse medicationsNovember 27th, 2012 by Steve Tokar in Neuroscience /
+Scientists identify promising target for development of new alcohol abuse medicationsNovember 27, 2012 by Steve Tokar in Medicine & Health / Neuroscience

 (Medical Xpress)—Decreasing the level of a key brain protein led to significantly less drinking and alcohol-seeking behavior in rats and mice that had been trained to drink, according to a study by researchers at the Ernest Gallo Clinic and Research Center at UCSF.

 The scientists identified the protein, known as H-Ras, as a promising target for development of new medications to treat alcohol abuse disorders in humans.